zhiwehu/Python-programming-exercises/100+ Python challenging programming exercises for Python 3.md

 level 1

 Question:
-Write a method which can calculate square value of number
+Write a method which can calculate the square value of a number.

 Hints:
 Using the ** operator